skyzyx/firecracker.js/README.md

 );
 ```

-Here's an equivalent example using VDOM and DQuery, except that there are no _magical_ `props` because there are no `components`.
+Here's an equivalent example using Firecracker’s VDOM and DQuery.
+There are no _magical_ `props` because there are no `components`.
 Just standard functions and variables.

 ```javascript
 const _ = VDOM,